Opensource-Academy/Opensource-Academy.github.io/about/articles.md

 ---
 # Articles

-This section of the website is dedicated to background articles on open source and Opensource Academy related subjects.
+This section of the website is dedicated to background articles on open source and Open Source Academy related subjects.

 ## Open source
 - [Open source](/about/open-source)